At least 550 people killed by Myanmar's military since February coup, says advocacy group - KESQ

 At least 550 people have been killed by Myanmar’s military in the aftermath of a coup which overthrew the elected government on February 1, according to the Assistance Association for Political Prisoners (AAPP), an advocacy group based in neighboring Thailand.

-Security officials have responded to dissent with a brutal crackdown and detained thousands, including five people arrested in Myanmar’s biggest city Yangon Friday, minutes after being interviewed by CNN journalists, according to eyewitnesses.
+Security officials have responded to dissent with a brutal crackdown and detained thousands, including at least 11 people arrested in Myanmar’s biggest city Yangon Friday, minutes after being interviewed by CNN journalists.

 The pair were arrested by a group of security officials within three to five minutes of the CNN team leaving the area, according to eyewitnesses.

 The women work at a shop in the market.
-They were taken to Shwe Pyi Thar Interrogation Center, a source close to them said.
+They were taken to Shwe Pyi Thar Interrogation Center, sources close to the women said.

+Military spokesman Major General Zaw Min Tun confirmed the two arrests in an interview with CNN on Sunday, and said that in total, three people were detained after interacting with the team in Insein.

-In a separate incident Friday the team interviewed residents at Yangon’s Mingaladon market.
-A man and a woman were arrested following the interview and another person managed to get away, according to an eyewitness.
+In a separate incident Friday the CNN team interviewed residents at Yangon’s Mingaladon market.
+A man and a woman were arrested following the interview.

 A relative of the two Mingaladon detainees approached the CNN team and told them what had happened.
-She herself was arrested once the journalists moved away from the area.
+She was then also arrested once the team moved away from the area.
+In total, eight people were arrested following the CNN team’s visit to Mingaladon, according to the military spokesman.

-CNN contacted the Myanmar military for comment and was told the individuals had been released.
+The spokesperson said that the military expressed “regret” over the arrests, and had instructed local security forces in Yangon to release those detained as early as Sunday.

-However, sources close to the detainees told CNN on Saturday that at least four women and a man are still being held in Shwe Pyi Thar interrogation Center.
+However, sources close to the detainees told CNN on Sunday that at least five people are still being held in Shwe Pyi Thar interrogation Center.

 The military junta in Myanmar has cut all wireless internet services until further notice, in what appears to be a concerted effort to control communications and messaging in the Southeast Asian country.